-Lastly, we see an orange that sits on the sedar plate.
-This orange and the meaning behind it dates back to the 1980s when we first saw a crust of bread, preceisely what we cannot eat over these 8 days, grace the sedar plate of Susannah Heschel, a Jewish feminist scholar.
-It followed a comment made by a male leader in Judaism that "a lesbian in Judaism is like a crust of bread on a sedar plate."
-The following year, Heschel realized it probably didn't make the most sense to have bread on a sedar plate, so instead replaced it with an orange, following yet another comment by a man who said "a woman on the bimah is like an orange on the sedar plate."
-Why these men see the Sedar plate as the ultimate qualifier for what is normal is unknown, but an orange on the sedar plate now represents the fruitfulness of a Judaism that welcomes all.
+Lastly, we see an orange that sits on the seder plate.
+This orange and the meaning behind it dates back to the 1980s when we first saw a crust of bread, precisely what we cannot eat over these 8 days, grace the seder plate of Susannah Heschel, a Jewish feminist scholar.
+It followed a comment made by a male leader in Judaism that "a lesbian in Judaism is like a crust of bread on a seder plate."
+The following year, Heschel realized it probably didn't make the most sense to have bread on a seder plate, even if it was for a point, so instead replaced it with an orange, following yet another comment by a man who said "a woman on the bimah is like an orange on the seder plate."
+Why these men see the seder plate as the ultimate qualifier for what is normal is unknown, but an orange on the seder plate now represents the fruitfulness of a Judaism that welcomes all.

 haggadah Section: Maggid - Beginning